 - They must operate within 150 air miles radius of their reporting location.

 - At the end of the day, they must come back to their work location.

-- In a period of 7 consecutive days, they must not drive more than 14 hours in 5 days.
+- In 7 consecutive days, they must not drive more than 14 hours in 5 days.

-- In a period of 7 consecutive days, they must not drive more than 16 hours in 2 days.
+- In 7 consecutive days, they must not drive more than 16 hours in 2 days.

-- Drivers who maintain Records of Duty Status (RODS) for eight or less days: Short haul drivers sometimes drive beyond their exempted limit (refer to points 3 and 4 above), and have to maintain a paper log.
-However, if they break the exception for 8 or more days in a period of 30 days, they will be required to use an ELD for the rest of the period.
+Short haul drivers sometimes drive beyond their exempted limit (refer to points 3 and 4 above), and have to maintain a paper log.
+However, if they break the exception for 8 or more days in 30 days, they will be required to use an ELD for the rest of the period.
 This exemption helps the drivers that occasionally go beyond their driving radius in not upgrading their logging system.
-It also ensures that the drivers do not misuse the eld short-haul exemption to get out of mandatory installation of the electronic logging device.
+It also ensures that the drivers do not misuse the old short-haul exemption to get out of the mandatory installation of the electronic logging device.

-- Driveaway –Towaway Operations: According to the Federal Motor Carrier Safety Administration, driveaway-towaway operations mean – where an empty or unloaded motor vehicle has one or more sets of its wheels on the surface of the roadway, and is being transported:
+According to the Federal Motor Carrier Safety Administration, driveaway-towaway operations mean – when an empty or unloaded motor vehicle has one or more sets of its wheels on the surface of the roadway, and is being transported:

 - Between two or more facilities of a vehicle manufacturer;

 - Between the facility of the vehicle manufacturer and location of a dealership or any other purchaser;